 O’Gorman was one of the architects who introduced functionalist architecture to Mexico, which sought to accommodate spaces so that their use was more appropriate.
 In this way, O’Gorman created the Diego Rivera and Frida Kahlo Studio House, and the Anahuacalli Museum.

 He participated in the construction of the Central Library of Ciudad Universitaria with the construction of the 4 thousand square meter murals on its exterior walls.
 Surrealist pictorial works and self-portraits are also found in his career.

 Ricardo Legorreta studied at the National Autonomous University of Mexico.
 Legorreta’s work is based on the handling of proportions, the creation of elementary spaces, intense color, and the forcefulness of structural and architectural elements.

-He seeks to incorporate traditional architecture to current trends, and to paintings and sculptures by relevant artists such as Rufino Tamayo, José Luis Covarrubias, Vicente Rojo, and Javier Marín.
+He seeks to incorporate traditional architecture into current trends, and paintings and sculptures by relevant artists such as Rufino Tamayo, José Luis Covarrubias, Vicente Rojo, and Javier Marín.